BYU-PCCL/holodeck-engine/README.md

 For a great tutorial, see the [wiki page](https://github.com/byu-pccl/holodeck-engine/wiki/Cross-Compiling-for-Linux)

 ## Usage
 BYU does not own the world assets used in the packaged binary version of holodeck so we are not able to offer them in non binary format.
-However by migrating a level into holodeck any unreal world can be built into a holodeck environment.
+However by migrating a level into holodeck, any unreal world can be built into a holodeck environment.
+To do so follow [this guide.](https://github.com/BYU-PCCL/holodeck-engine/wiki/Packaging-and-Using-Custom-Worlds)

 ## Troubleshooting
 If you are having problems with holodeck, open the project in visual studio, then in the explorer right click on Holodeck, and click clean, then try to build again.